Goke: Body Snatcher From Hell/Review

 From The Grindhouse Cinema Database

 Goke, Body Snatcher from Hell is by no means a perfect movie.
 Not even close.
 It's a harmless but fun movie that you forget the moment you get to the end credits.
 What it does have in its favor though, is that perfect opening shot.
-The kind of shot that makes you do a double take.
+The kind of shot that makes you do a double-take.
 You know, the ones that might inspire filmmakers like Quentin Tarantino to re-create it.
 But that is also its main issue.
 That opening shot overshadows everything that comes after.
 I mean, look at it...

 It does end up being enjoyable because you realize you know all the beats in the movie.
 In essence, it is a classic example of a survival movie that we have seen over the years.
 The thing about watching a movie years after the fact is that it becomes a cliche in itself.
 I mean you can figure out the next scene from miles away.
-Even the main characters in these movies becomes archetypes.
+Even the main characters in these movies become archetypes.
 Consider this:

 - The morally upright hero

 - The damsel in distress